Thomas J. Borelli

 - 2001 Feb 2 - Aug ???
 Director, Legislative Policy & Issues, Philip Morris Management Corporation

 The Anti-Capitalism Virus, National Policy Analysis, Feb.
 2006 (a publication of the National Center for Public Policy Research)

 1983 Listed as a researcher into Double-stranded RNA in study with JM Wu of NY Medical College (also twice in 1985).
 This is during his work at Kraft.
 Published in Biochemisty International.

-1988 Feb 22 - 24 The Toxicology Forum has a mention of Tom Borelli, the (later) notorious science confuser at Philip Morris USA.
+1988 Feb 22 - 24 The Toxicology Forum has an early mention of Tom Borelli, who later became the notorious science confuser at Philip Morris USA.
 He is listed as "Product Safety & External Technical Affairs, General Foods Worldwide" (General Foods was then in the process of being acquired by Philip Morris)

 1989 Jan 1 Began working with Philip Morris as Manager of Scientific Affairs.
 [Note: This is not a research or R&D position (they are separate entities) -- Borelli was hired to manage of scientific counter-measures ... later termed "Scientific Issues Management".]